RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Experiments

-As RoDyGS still works on static scenes, we compare RoDyGS with previous pose-free static neural fields~\cite{wang2021nerfmm, jeong2021self, lin2021barf, bian2023nope, fu2024cf3dgs} on Tanks and Temples~\cite{knapitsch2017tanks}.
-For a fair comparison with previous baselines, we follow the same evaluation protocol with CF-3DGS~\cite{fu2024cf3dgs}.
-As presented in Table~\ref{tab:main_exp_tanks}, RoDyGS achieves rendering quality comparable to that of CF-3DGS.
-In terms of pose estimation quality, RoDyGS performs slightly below CF-3DGS.
-Notably, CF-3DGS requires the training of hundreds of local Gaussians to optimize global Gaussians, resulting in considerable training time and memory consumption.
-Also note that Nope-NeRF~\cite{bian2023nope} requires significantly more training and inference time than RoDyGS due to the high computational complexity of NeRF networks.
+To comprehensively evaluate performance on static scenes, we compare RoDyGS with existing pose-free static novel view synthesis methods~\cite{wang2021nerfmm, jeong2021self, lin2021barf, bian2023nope, fu2024cf3dgs}.
+The evaluation is performed on Tanks and Temples dataset~\cite{knapitsch2017tanks}, following the protocol of CF-3DGS~\cite{fu2024cf3dgs}.
+As reported in \Cref{tab:main_exp_tanks}, RoDyGS achieves rendering quality comparable to CF-3DGS and significantly outperforms the other baselines.
+In camera pose estimation, RoDyGS attains accuracy on par with CF-3DGS and Nope-NeRF~\cite{bian2023nope}, while substantially reducing optimization time and memory requirements.